BloodTechNet educational resources

 Stem cell transplants: evidence-based program through Stem Cell Club

-Project title: The Stem Cell Club: Educating Medical Students about Stem Cell Transplantation
+Project title: The Stem Cell Club: Educating medical and nursing students to develop professional skills

 Principal investigator: Warren Fingrut, University of Toronto